-- Plan, prepare for, promote, distribute, administer, and track COVID-19 vaccines, and carry out other vaccine-related activities;
+- Plan, prepare for, promote, distribute, administer, and track COVID–19 vaccines, and to carry out other vaccine-related activities.

-- Modify, enhance, and expand health care services and infrastructure; and
+- Modify, enhance, and expand health care services and infrastructure.

 - Conduct community outreach and education activities related to COVID–19.

-The Health Resources and Services Administration (HRSA) is awarding approximately $10.5 million appropriated by ARP to active HCCNs through HQC awards to support PHCs to leverage health information technology (IT) and data to respond to and mitigate the spread of COVID-19, and enhance health care services and infrastructure as described in items (1) – (6) listed above.
+The Health Resources and Services Administration (HRSA) awarded approximately $6.1 billion appropriated by the American Rescue Plan Act to health centers that are current Health Center Program operational (H80) grant award recipients, under section 330 of the Public Health Service Act, to respond to and mitigate the spread of COVID-19 and enhance health care services and infrastructure as described in items (1) – (6) as listed above.

-- COVID-19 Vaccination Capacity – Plan, prepare for, promote, distribute, administer, and track COVID-19 vaccines, and to carry out other vaccine-related activities, including outreach and education.
+- COVID-19 Vaccination Capacity – Support to plan, prepare for, promote, distribute, administer, and track COVID-19 vaccines, and to carry out other vaccine-related activities, including outreach and education.

-- COVID-19 Response and Treatment Capacity – Detect, diagnose, trace, monitor, and treat COVID-19 infections and related activities necessary to mitigate the spread of COVID-19, including outreach and education.
+- COVID-19 Response and Treatment Capacity – Support to detect, diagnose, trace, monitor, and treat COVID–19 infections and related activities necessary to mitigate the spread of COVID–19, including outreach and education.

-- Maintaining or Increasing Capacity – Establish, modify, enhance, expand, and sustain the accessibility and availability of comprehensive primary care services to meet the ongoing and evolving needs of the service area and vulnerable patient populations.
+- Maintaining and Increasing Capacity – Support to establish, modify, enhance, expand, and sustain the accessibility and availability of comprehensive primary care services to meet the ongoing and evolving needs of the service area and vulnerable patient populations.

-- Infrastructure – Modify and improve physical infrastructure, including A/R and purchase of mobile units and vehicles, to enhance or expand access to comprehensive primary care services, including costs associated with facilitating access to mobile testing and vaccinations, as well as other primary care activities.
+- Infrastructure: Minor Alteration/Renovation (A/R), Mobile Units, and Vehicles – Modify and improve physical infrastructure, including minor A/R and purchase of mobile units and vehicles, to enhance or expand access to comprehensive primary care services, including costs associated with facilitating access to mobile testing and vaccinations, as well as other primary care activities.

-Within the required purposes described in items (1) – (6), you have flexibility in how to use the funding consistent with those purposes as PHCs’ COVID-19, primary care, and infrastructure needs evolve over the 2-year period of performance.
-You are encouraged to help PHCs address:
+Within the required purposes described in items (1) - (6), health centers have flexibility in how to use the funding consistent with those purposes as COVID-19 circumstances and related community, patient, and organizational needs evolve over the 2-year period of performance.
+You are encouraged to leverage funding to address:

 - Equitable access to COVID-19 vaccination, testing, and treatment;

-- Other current and anticipated COVID-19 and primary health care needs; and
+- Other current and anticipated COVID-19 and primary health care needs in the service area; and

 - Population and social determinants of health that may impact access to care, contribute to poor health outcomes, and exacerbate health disparities.

-- In Section A – Budget Summary, under New or Revised Budget, enter the federal project funding for the entire 2-year period of performance.
-The federal funding amount cannot exceed the HQC award amount.
+- In Section A – Budget Summary, under New or Revised Budget, enter the federal and non-federal project funding for the entire 2-year period of performance.
+The federal funding amount cannot exceed the total H8F award amount.
 In the SF-424A, do not include any amount under Estimated Unobligated Funds.
 If you are considering or plan to relinquish all or part of the funding, see the related term on your notice of award.

-The following are ineligible costs for purposes of this funding:
+The following are ineligible costs for purposes of this funding opportunity:

 - Facility or land purchases.

-Budget Narrative: Upload a detailed budget narrative that clearly details federal costs by object class category for each year of the 2-year period of performance.
-The 2-year sum of line item costs for each category must align with those on the SF-424A, Section B. Include the calculations for how you derive each cost and a detailed list of personnel to be supported with HQC funding.
-2
+Budget Narrative (PDF - 477 KB) : Upload a detailed budget narrative that clearly details federal and non-federal costs by object class category for each year of the 2-year period of performance.
+The sum of line item costs for each category must align with those on the SF-424A, Section B. Include the calculations for how you derive each cost and a detailed list of personnel to be supported with H8F funding.3

-Funding may support costs dating back to January 31, 2020, expended in alignment with the purpose of HQC funding.
-In your budget narrative, provide a detailed description of the pre-award costs, including the date incurred, as well as the costs incurred between the award date and your submission date.
-See the HQC budget narrative template for how to document such costs.
+Funding may support costs dating back to January 31, 2020 expended in alignment with the purpose of H8F funding.
+In your budget narrative, provide a detailed description of the pre-award costs, including the date incurred, as well as any costs incurred between the award date and your submission date.
+See the H8F sample budget narrative (PDF - 477 KB) for how to document such costs.

 Your budget may include indirect costs if your organization has an existing negotiated indirect cost rate agreement.
 If you have never received a negotiated indirect cost rate, you may elect to charge a de minimis rate of 10 percent of modified total direct costs.
 Costs must be consistently charged as either indirect or modified total direct costs, and may not be double charged or inconsistently charged as both.
 If the de minimis rate is chosen, this methodology must be used consistently for all your federal awards until such time as you choose to negotiate an indirect cost rate agreement.
 Upload your indirect cost rate agreement, if applicable.